ahamidi/conduit-connector-rockset/README.md

 Records will be written to the configured Rockset collection.
 As the entire OpenCDC record will be written, the nested payload will be base64 encoded.

-Here is an example query to pull out only the payload from the record:
+Here is an example query to pull out only the payload from the record and decode it:
 ```sql
 SELECT
     CAST(FROM_BASE64(test.payload.after) as string)